dzygann/mac-setup/README.md

 Nmap done: 1 IP address (1 host up) scanned in 46.99 seconds
 ```

 In this way you could use the nmap to find outdated versions of a service and update them accordingly.

+The most time-consuming scanning is with the  `-A` option.
+This scan contains the OS detection, version detection,
+script scanning, and traceroute.
+Try this command and check out the response `nmap -A scanme.nmap.org`